CalvinHartwell/canonical-kubernetes-sonatype-nexus/README.md

 To open issues with CDK, please open an issue with the repository here [https://github.com/juju-solutions/bundle-canonical-kubernetes](https://github.com/juju-solutions/bundle-canonical-kubernetes).
 If you want professional support for Kubernetes please contact Canonical Sales [https://www.ubuntu.com/kubernetes](https://www.ubuntu.com/kubernetes).

-To get help with Nexus, you can open tickets on their Jira here [https://issues.sonatype.org/browse/NEXUS](https://issues.sonatype.org/browse/NEXUS)
+To get help with Nexus, you can open tickets on their Jira here [https://issues.sonatype.org/browse/NEXUS](https://issues.sonatype.org/browse/NEXUS).
+You can also try looking at the posts on Stack Overflow tagged with Nexus 3 [http://stackoverflow.com/questions/tagged/nexus3](http://stackoverflow.com/questions/tagged/nexus3) and the Nexus Repository User List [https://groups.google.com/a/glists.sonatype.com/forum/?hl=en#!forum/nexus-users](https://groups.google.com/a/glists.sonatype.com/forum/?hl=en#!forum/nexus-users).

+Finally, Sonatype also sell support for Nexus Pro, the commercial version of Nexus which can be found here [https://www.sonatype.com/repository-pro-3-upgrade](https://www.sonatype.com/repository-pro-3-upgrade).

 ## Summary